expo/expo/docs/versions/unversioned/guides/building-standalone-apps.md

 To keep track of this, you can also update the binary's [versionCode](configuration.html#versioncode) and [buildNumber](configuration.html#buildnumber).
 It is a good idea to glance through the [app.json documentation](configuration.html) to get an idea of all the properties you can change, e.g. the icons, deep linking url scheme, handset/tablet support, and a lot more.

 If you run into problems during this process, we're more than happy to help out!
 Join our Slack and let us know if you have any questions.

+> **Note:** Updates are handled differently on iOS and Android.
+On Android, updates are downloaded in the background.
+This means that the first time a user opens your app after an update they will get the old version while the new version is downloaded in the background.
+The second time they open the app they'll get the new version.
+On iOS, updates are downloaded synchronously, so users will get the new version the first time they open your app after an update.